-In its second year, this new master’s degree in Peace, Conflict and Security Studies from Blanquerna and Institute for Economics & Peace (IEP) provides state-of-the-art knowledge about the theory and practice of measuring and building peace.
+Blanquerna and the Institute for Economics & Peace (IEP) are in their second year of providing this new masters programme.
+The Peace, Conflict and Security Studies provides state-of-the-art knowledge about the theory and practice of measuring and building peace.

-Students will enjoy Blanquerna faculty members who bring a wide range of professional experience, including expertise in disarmament, conflict management, election assistance and monitoring, conflict resolution, post-conflict peacebuilding and peace activism.
+Students will enjoy Blanquerna faculty members who bring a wide range of professional experience, including expertise in:

 Tom Woodhouse, Emeritus Professor Department of Peace Studies, founding director of the Centre for Conflict Resolution and co-director of this master’s degree emphasises the importance of the Blanquerna- IEP partnership.